ryanRfox/bitshares-core/worker-proposals/core_team-budget-2019.md

 Attendance and speaking engagements at relevant international conferences, hackathons and events remain an important component of the Core Team's dedication to community outreach.
-We gather for in-person meetings prior to each conference and hold remote meetings throughout the year.
+We gather for in-person meetings prior to each conference and hold remote planning meetings throughout the year.

-Expanded scope for 2019 will include:
+Expanded Core Team scope for 2019 will include:
 * Participation in one (1) additional international conference
 * Multilingual information gathering and dissemination (English and Mandarin)
 * Establishment of BitShares Development Legal Defense Fund